django/deps/draft/XXXX-dissolve-core.rst

-* Membership in the Framework team is generally open to the public (with the primary exception of individuals ineligible due to actions of the Code of Conduct committee of the Dajgno Software Foundation, or removal by the Technical Board), and members can take part in discussion and decision-making, and vote in elections of the Framework team.
+* Membership in the Framework team is generally open to the public (with the primary exception of individuals ineligible due to actions of the Code of Conduct committee of the Django Software Foundation, or removal by the Technical Board), and members can take part in discussion and decision-making, and vote in elections of the Framework team.